 - What is a CFL referee salary?
 How much are CFL on-field officials paid?
 How many games does a CFL official work per year?#

 CFL referees and other on-field officials are not full-time employees.
 In 2006, their compensation ranged from $550 and $850 per game (depending on experience and position) plus travel costs.
 These rates may have increased since 2006.
 If a referee officiates 18 games during the season (typically they officiate 16 regular season games per season), he would have earned just over $15,000 over six months, perhaps not enough to make up for the earnings lost for time taken from their full time jobs.
-Although not paid as full time professionals, CFL officials are professionals who make judgment calls many times per game and are evaluated for their decisions.
+Although not paid as full time professionals, CFL officials are professionals who make judgment calls many times per game and their performance is continuously evaluated.
 Most of their criticism received is over these judgment calls, which can not be called into question by instant replay or other means.
 Former players who have viewed the process believe officials need to be praised more than criticized.

 It would be very expensive to pay officials full time salaries for 1-day of work per week during a six month season, and it would do nothing to increase the quality of officiating.
 A perspective on officials salaries was provided in the CFLdb article "On Officiating".